Travel Guides

 Pheriche elevation is 5545m / 18192 ft

 Once you fly to Lukla, you already get closer to the mountains.
 Above Tengboche, you can feel the effect of altitude.
 When the pressure of oxygen starts to drop, you can feel difficulty in breathing.
-You might develop the symptoms such as Headache, Feeling sick, Dizziness, Tiredness, Loss of appetite, Shortness of breath, and even Fainting.
-It might even get worst with a loss of coordination tightness in the chest, cough, etc.
+You might develop symptoms such as Headache, Feeling sick, Dizziness, Tiredness, Loss of appetite, Shortness of breath, and even Fainting.
+It might even get worse with a loss of coordination tightness in the chest, cough, etc.

 Tips to overcome altitude sickness

-Keep at least two acclimatization days i.e. one in Namche and the other in Dingboche (cover less than 1000 meters each day)
+• Keep at least two acclimatization days i.e. one in Namche and the other in Dingboche (cover less than 1000 meters each day)

-Walk slowly and take long rest when you feel tired, there’s absolutely no need to rush
+• Walk slowly and take long rest when you feel tired, there’s absolutely no need to rush

-Make sure you drink a lot of warm water (3-4 l/ day) and avoid all kinds of alcoholic drinks so that you are hydrated.
+• Make sure you drink a lot of warm water (3-4 l/ day) and avoid all kinds of alcoholic drinks so that you are hydrated.

-Eat only a healthy, high-calorie diet at a definite interval
+• Eat only a healthy, high-calorie diet at a definite interval.

-I start feeling sick, stop the climb, and descend to a lower altitude.
+• If you start feeling sick, stop the climb, and descend to a lower altitude.
 Carry medicines such as acetazolamide (for altitude) and ibuprofen/ paracetamol for the pain.

 Weather and climate